alar17/Knapsack/README.md

 * Add exception handling in order to return a nice messsage to the user in case of failure
 * Adding unit tests for Akka classes using akka test suite
 * Adding integration tests, in order to protect the main functioanlity of the server
-* Create a docker-compose file in order to include all the dependencies